 useInView

-useInView returns a Svelte readable store that reports whether an element is in the viewport.
+useInView returns a $state-backed { current } object reporting whether an element is in the viewport.
 It uses the same IntersectionObserver infrastructure as the whileInView motion prop, so it’s a good fit for non-animation side effects: analytics impressions, lazy data loads, one-shot reveals, and scroll-driven UI.

 <script>